JetBrains/resharper-devguide/Features/UnitTest.md

 The metadata explorer is used to explore the metadata of compiled CLR assemblies to look for test elements.
 It is not applicable to non-CLR unit test frameworks such as QUnit.

-In order to support the metadata explorer, plugin writers need to create a class decorated by the `\[ReSharper:MetadataUnitTestExplorer\]` interface and implementing the `IUnitTestMetadataExplorer` interface.
+In order to support the metadata explorer, plugin writers need to create a class decorated by the `[MetadataUnitTestExplorer]` interface and implementing the `IUnitTestMetadataExplorer` interface.
 This interface has two members:

 * The `Provider` property, which returns the unit test provider.
 * The `ExploreAssembly()` method, which is used to tell an explorer to explore the metadata for a particular assembly.

-h3.
-File Explorer
+### File Explorer

 The file explorer acts in a way similar to the metadata explorer, the only difference being that instead of an `ExploreAssembly()` method it has an `ExploreFile()` method which, predictably, takes an `IFile` to explore.

 A typical implementation of the `ExploreFile()` method is to simply take the file and call `ProcessDescendants()` on it, passing your own file explorer class which implements the `IRecursiveElementProcessor` interface.
 From then on, the idea is to traverse the PSI tree of the file (just like you would if you were writing an ordinary analyzer), identify the elements which constitute test fixtures, tests, and so on, and then construct appropriate `IUnitTestElement` entities.

-h3.
-IUnitTestElement
+### IUnitTestElement

 The `IUnitTestElement` interface is the core interface that is involved in unit testing.
 Essentially, this interface needs to be implemented by any class in your code that _represents_ a test.